Words by Alice Stevens

 “The main theme of the album is cinema, so when we were making it we were like okay, what scene of what song would this be in and what’s the setting here…it would be rude not to call it Written & Directed because it just felt so right…”

-Whilst speaking to Phillips regarding new female artists entering the genre of rock, she emphasised the importance for upcoming female musicians to “do your research and try to learn as much as you can about the industry… believe in what you can offer, the vision, and what you can create.”
+When we spoke about female artists entering the rock genre, Phillips stressed the importance for upcoming female musicians to “do your research and try to learn as much as you can about the industry… believe in what you can offer, the vision, and what you can create.”

-Empowering women in rock is a paramount objective within a male-oriented industry, where Black Honeys’ unashamedly outspoken style will undoubtedly inspire women to “find themselves and dump their boyfriends.”(NME)
+Empowering women in rock is a paramount objective within a male-oriented industry, where Black Honey’s unashamed outspoken style will undoubtedly inspire women to “find themselves and dump their boyfriends.”(NME)